THE SBD MSUK HSA BRITISH SPRINT CHAMPIONSHIP REGULATIONS

 If you have difficulty in reading or printing these documents please contact the Championship co-ordinator.
 Details on the contacts page.

-With a number of events, particularly Sprints, now offering three, four or more timed runs (T1, T2, T3, T4 etc.) it has been necessary to modify the British Sprint format depending on the number of runs planned by the organisers:
+With a number of events, particularly Sprints, now offering three, four or more timed runs (T1, T2, T3, T4 etc.) the format of runs is:

 - 2 timed runs.
 When two timed runs are offered then T1 and T2 will be qualifications for the two Run Offs which will be held after all timed runs have finished.